geershatisaxena/geershatisaxena/README.md

 Hello there!
 I'm Geershati Saxena, a dynamic and forward-thinking student currently pursuing a Bachelor of Computer Application (B.C.A) with a keen interest in the fascinating realms of Data Science and Artificial Intelligence.
-With a robust foundation in Python, SQL, HTML, Pandas, and Matplotlib, I am dedicated to exploring the intersection of technology and data to drive meaningful insights and innovation.

 # My Tech Stack
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?logo=html5&logoColor=white)